Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 The Barns and Noble Summer reading program is for kids in grades 1 through 6.
 Print out the reading journal and then write down the books you read this summer and fill in the reading journal.

-Chuck E. Cheese
+Get 10 Free Play Points at Chuck E. Cheese

-Chuck E. Cheese has a number of Rewards Calendars you can use to help your kids with different things like doing chores or reading.
+Chuck E. Cheese has a bunch of Rewards Calendars you can use to help your kids with different things like doing chores or reading.
 Simply print off the rewards calendar you want and mark off the days with a pen or sticker when your child meets their goal.

 *You must make a food purchase to get the free play points.